Sy5000/coursework.completejs-forkify-recipe-app/README.md

 ```

-3. '<server>:<port>' will be displayed eg 'running on http://localhost:1234'
+3. 'server:port' will be displayed eg 'running on http://localhost:1234'

 4. vist url